AmaiamUlHaque/Pacemaker/DCM/docs/README_GUI.md

 - Telemetry status (currently shows "Disconnected" as hardware is not implemented yet)
 - Device connection status
 - Visual LED indicator
+- Pushbutton hold feedback when the ventricular channel is temporarily inhibited

 ## User Workflow